City of Boston video guidelines

 Setting up a solid communications outreach plan is an important last step.
 If you’ve created a one-off video, maybe this just involves a social media push leveraging the City’s main social media handles.
 If you plan to create a series of videos, consider creating your own editorial calendar to help guide you as you roll these videos out.

 If you need help around the logistics involved with a broadcast TV ad — or a digital billboard campaign — contact us at firstname.lastname@example.org.
 We can help guide you through the process and offer our thoughts on the best way to move forward.

 Pre-production is an important first step for any project.
 You need to scout your location, lighting and audio, and the people taking part in the video.

 You should be prepared to think outside of the box for issues that arise during production.
 Try to make arrangements ahead of time to prevent any surprises.

 Audio is just as important as video in any production.
 If a viewer cannot hear what is being said clearly, that diminishes the power of the video.
 Unless it’s an emergency or a last-minute request, you should never use the camera microphone.
 Make sure to have hard-wired or wireless mics for any production.

 Lighting is also a key part of any production.
 If the subject is not lit properly, the video looks very unprofessional.

 Music has a huge impact on the mood of your video.
 Feel free to get creative and choose a song that contributes to the content.
-Make sure that the music you’re using is royalty-free: here’s a start-up library of song options.
+Make sure that the music you’re using is royalty-free.
 If you try to use a song that has a copyright, you’ll get flagged by Facebook and potentially YouTube, so it’s not worth the risk.WHO AND WHAT CAN I FILM?

 When dealing with schools, be sure to get a release form from the teachers, or check to see if they have already signed them in the school’s office.
 Adults can be asked for consent on or off camera.
 When in doubt, use this written form.